evmts/tevm-monorepo/packages/memory-client/docs/functions/createMemoryClient.md

 > **tevmLoadState**: `LoadStateHandler`

-Loads a json serializable state into the evm.
-This can be useful for persisting and restoring state between processes
+Loads a JSON serializable state into the EVM.
+This can be useful for persisting and restoring state between processes.

 #### Example